thomasstep/elsewhere/README.md

 - Timezones in schedule?
   - Exporting to a calendar app would be difficult without this
-- center loading page spinner
+- Give feedback whenever buttons are clicked